Lab: Scope and Ruby

 -

-If this language has static scoping, what is the environment that is in scope immediately after line A?
-List only the variables that are visible, and qualify them by their owner.
+If this language has static scoping, what is the environment that is in scope immediately after line A finishes executing?
+Qualify the variables by their owner.
 For example, if a function sees the

 z